pretix/pretix-docs/docs/topics/event-series.md

  - check-in rules

 These parameters can be adjusted for each date individually.
 The main benefits of an event series over several separate singular events are the following:

  - settings only have to be adjusted once and will apply to every single date in the series
  - customers can order tickets for multiple dates at the same time via the same shop

-We recommend creating an event series use cases such as the following:
+We recommend creating an **event series** in use cases such as the following:

  - a theater performing the same play on several nights
  - a touring act playing the same concert in several different locations on different dates
  - a workshop hosted in several different locations
  - an escape room allowing customers to book one of several time slots throughout the day

-We **do not** recommend creating an event series for the following use cases:
+We recommend creating **multiple independent** events for the following use cases:

  - events with large gaps of time between the individual dates, such as annual conferences.
  Many parameters can change over the course of a year and attendees will typically only buy a ticket for the upcoming date.
+ - events with no or only very little overlap in content

+ We recommend creating **one singular event** for the following use cases:

  - events that take place over the course of several days, such as conferences or festivals, if customers typically attend more than one day of the event.

 ### How to create an event series